The advantages and disadvantages of credit cards

 man making notes

-What are the advantages of using a credit card?
+What are the pros and cons of using a credit card?

 2. Flexible repayment options